AgoraIO-Community/TrackOSD/README.md

 _Client.enableAudioVolumeIndicator_

-<b>To help customer service keep track of call quality and continue to improve service, I used the following:</b>
+<b>To help customer service keep track of call quality and continue to improve service</b>

 _Client.getRemoteVideoStats_